ddsky/spoonacular-api-clients/java/docs/ProductsApi.md

     BigDecimal maxProtein = new BigDecimal("100"); // BigDecimal | The maximum amount of protein in grams the product can have.
     BigDecimal minFat = new BigDecimal("1"); // BigDecimal | The minimum amount of fat in grams the product must have.
     BigDecimal maxFat = new BigDecimal("100"); // BigDecimal | The maximum amount of fat in grams the product can have.
-    Boolean addProductInformation = false; // Boolean | If set to true, you get more information about the products returned.
+    Boolean addProductInformation = true; // Boolean | If set to true, you get more information about the products returned.
     Integer offset = 56; // Integer | The number of results to skip (between 0 and 900).
     Integer number = 10; // Integer | The maximum number of items to return (between 1 and 100).
 Defaults to 10.
     try {